 Much like a human, every RFP is different.
 However, from an anatomical perspective, there are also similarities.
 Each RFP response your team creates will impact your organization’s win potential.
 Knowing how to respond to an RFP effectively can increase your chances of landing a deal.

-By no means an extensive list of every question that you will encounter as an RFP responder, we picked a few RFP questions and themes to explore.
+This is by no means an extensive list of every question that you will encounter (or email you’ll have to send).
+Instead, we picked a few RFP questions and themes to explore.
 The goal is to help you know what’s coming ahead of time, so you are more prepared with a stronger foundation.

 By the time you’ve finished reading this post, you’ll understand that:

 - Timing is the main difference between an RFP, RFI, and RFQ

 - There is an effective way and an ineffective way to respond to an RFP